We speak multiple languages :

 What Happens During a Tooth Extraction?

-At Franklin Dental Centre, we take every step to ensure your comfort.
+At Fort McMurray Smiles, we take every step to ensure your comfort.
 Here’s what you can expect:

 • Initial Evaluation: Your dentist will take X-rays to assess the position and condition of the tooth.